NeuralEnsemble/python-neo/doc/source/developers_guide.rst

 =================

-These instructions are for developing on a Unix-like platform, e.g. Linux or Mac OS X, with the bash shell.
+These instructions are for developing on a Unix-like platform, e.g. Linux or macOS, with the bash shell.
 If you develop on Windows, please get in touch.

 Mailing lists